 Elsewhere in the museum there is attention for female artists in the exhibition 60 Years.
 I was struck by a few surprising and intriguing pieces.

 And there was also something very interesting to see for a possible future exhibition in the Netherlands.
-But I will keep that to myself.

 About me EN: